-- Dashlet Name: Editable field for the displayed dashlet name. - Resource ID: Non-editable ID taken from the original dashlet name. - Source Data: Non-editable path of the source data. - Show/Hide Dashlet Elements: Select or deselect to show or hide the title bar, which includes the dashlet name, refresh button, and maximize button. - Scale to Fit: Use the drop-down menu to determine how the element is scaled in the dashlet.

-• Refresh Settings: Select or deselect to enable or disable auto-refresh, and use the text entry and drop-down menu to set the time between each content refresh.
-This setting overrides refresh properties set at the dashboard level.
+- Dashlet Name: Editable field for the displayed dashlet name. - Resource ID: Non-editable ID taken from the original dashlet name. - Source Data: Non-editable path of the source data. - Show/Hide Dashlet Elements: Select or deselect to show or hide the title bar, which includes the dashlet name, refresh button, export button, and maximize button. - Scale to Fit: Use the drop-down menu to determine how the element is scaled in the dashlet. - Refresh Settings: Select or deselect to enable or disable auto-refresh, and use the text entry and dropdown menu to set the time between each content refresh.